vkantimahanti/TerraformLearning/README.md

 4. terraform apply - providing an approval to create the required resource infrastructure.
 5. terraform destroy - This is to remove the current infrastructure in the provider.

-### Modules
-If we want to perform a template based deployed, we can follow modularized deployment.
-A module defines a set of parameters which will be passed as key value pairs to actual deployment.
-This approach is more helpful to create multiple environments in a very easy manner.
-If you observe here, I created a folder Modules and inside that there is a main.tf and variables.tf file, the parameter values for these two files are passed using dev.tf file.
-This is the most used approach in real time projects.

 ### Get Missing State file
        terraform import azurerm_resource_group.rg /subscriptions/xxxxxxxxxxxxx/resourcegroup/subscriptionname